Messi and Lewandowski’s World Cup dreams in the balance

 “I’m aware it might be my last World Cup and I wanted to be able to say that I’ve played and scored at World Cups,“ said the 34-year-old.

-Lewandowski is a safer bet to make the last 16 as Poland will be through with a win or a draw, and even if they lose they are only sure to be knocked out if the Saudis beat Mexico.
+Lewandowski is a safer bet to make the last 16 as Poland only need a draw, and even if they lose they are only sure to be knocked out if the Saudis beat Mexico.

 Poland coach Czeslaw Michniewicz insisted it wasn’t simply a contest between the forwards despite the inevitable focus on the two big stars.